WMGN: History

-WISC-AM-FM slightly changed their call letters to WISM-AM-FM in 1959.
+WISC-AM-FM slightly changed their call signs to WISM-AM-FM in 1959.
 They were network affiliates of the Mutual Broadcasting System.
 By the late 1960s, WISM-FM had a separate easy listening format, that was largely automated.

 By the 1980s, the easy listening format was attracting mostly older listeners.
-To gain a younger audience, WISM-FM flipped to soft rock as "Movin' Easy 98 FM."
-On December 1, 1983, the station changed its call letters to WMGN with the moniker "Magic 98."
+To gain a younger audience, WISM-FM flipped to soft rock as "Movin' Easy 98 FM".
+On December 1, 1983, the station changed its call letters to WMGN with the moniker "Magic 98".
 The format switched to soft adult contemporary music.
 Over time, the tempo picked up and WMGN became a Mainstream AC station.

+Christmas Music

+WMGN is one of the few AC stations in the U.S. that does not switch to all-Christmas music for most of November and December.
+The all-holiday music format in Madison is heard on iHeartMedia’s 92.1 WXXM, Audacy’s 105.1 WMHX and non-commercial Christian Contemporary station 102.5 WNWC-FM, owned by the University of Northwestern – St. Paul.
+WMGN only switches to all-Christmas music a few days before December 25, calling it "The 98 Hours of Christmas", tying in its dial position.